-Institutional and Program Report Cards for 2019-20
+Institutional and Program Report Cards for 2020-21

 USDOE with the help of the federal contractor, developed a web-based data entry tool called the Institutional and Program Report Card (IPRC).
-All California teacher preparation institutions that have approved Multiple Subject, Single Subject, and Education Specialist initial (i.e., Provisional) credential programs submitted their institutional and program report cards to the federal contractor on or before April 30, 2021, in compliance with federal reporting deadlines set forth in Title II.
+For the 2022 reporting year, all California teacher preparation institutions that have approved preliminary Multiple Subject, Single Subject, and Education Specialist credential programs had to submit their institutional and program report cards for the 2020-21 academic year to the federal contractor on or before June 30, 2022, in compliance with federal reporting deadlines set forth in Title II.
 Table 1 below lists the sections and contents that are reported in IPRCs.
 Most of the information from the IPRCs and additional statewide information are presented in the consolidated state report (see Table 2 for sections in the state report).